Adding and removing hard disks in VMware Workstation

 Disk size

-To specify the hard disk size, you have an input box with up and down arrow keys.
-The input box allows you to type the hard disk size.
-The up and down arrow keys allow you to adjust the typed size in a block size.
+It provides an input box with up and down arrow keys to enter the hard disk size.
+The input box allows us to type the hard disk size.
+The up and down arrow keys let us adjust the typed size in a block size.

 Allocation method

-VMware can allocate disk space in two ways: immediately and gradually as per requirement.
+VMware can allocate disk space in two ways: immediately and gradually, as required.
 If you select the check box, it allocates all the disk space immediately.
-If you do not select the check box, it allocates a very small portion of the disk size and adds more space when you add data to the disk.
+If you do not select the check box, it allocates a tiny portion of the disk size and adds more space when you add data to the disk.

 Let us take an example.
 Suppose you specify the hard disk size to 20 GB.
 If you select this option, it will allocate all 20 GB right now.
-But if you do not select this option, it will allocate only 2 to 3 GB space now.
-It will add more space when you add data to this disk.
-Suppose, you added 1.5 GB of data to the hard disk.
+But if you do not choose this option, it will allocate only 2 to 3 GB space now.
+It will allocate more space when you write data to this disk.
+Suppose you added 1.5 GB of data to the hard disk.
 Then, it will expand the hard disk size to 5 GB.
-Similarly, it will increase the hard disk size again when the specified disk space is close to fill.
-It will repeat this process until it reaches the maximum specified size, which is 20 GB in this case.
+Similarly, the hard disk size will increase again when the specified disk space is close to fill.
+It will repeat this process until it reaches the maximum specified size of 20 GB.

 Disk file storage method